Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Simulation Results

 The plot in Figure \ref{fig:MVN-c0-power-alpha} shows the $\beta$ vs $\alpha$ curves for different values of $w$.
 It is clear from the plot that $w$ has a significant effect on statistical power ($\beta$).
 There are several $w$ values in the range $(0.85,0.95)$ that result in power values that are close to optimal, and statistical power declines as $w \rightarrow 0$ or as $w \rightarrow 1$.
 Also, note that the estimate of the optimal $w^{*}$ has an AUC measure higher than that of $w$=0.5 (uniform weighting) which confirms our thesis that non-uniform weighting could result in larger statistical power.
 This finding was confirmed using data generated according to the Gaussian setting with different sets of parameters.

 In Figure \ref{fig:MVN-c0-power-w}, $\beta(w)$ is plotted against $w$ for fixed values of $\alpha$.
 Here the effect of $w$ on power can be seen more clearly: for all three values of $\alpha$, $\beta(w)$ increases as $w$ approaches a value in the range (0.91,0.96) and then starts to decrease.
 We see this trend for different values of $\alpha$ which is consistent with our conjecture that the AUC function, which is defined in equation \eqref{AUC_def}, is unimodal.
-The average AUC measure for these $nmc=400$ Monte Carlo replicates are in Table \ref{tab:AUCW}.